Coolah railway line: Opening & Services

 The line officially opened to passenger services on 30 March 1920, with the initial trip from Craboon to Coolah taking 2 hours and 20 minutes.
 Although the line had opened with six stations, a new station and siding at Girragulang was constructed in November 1920 and opened the next month, to support the export of wheat and lucerne from the local 'Folly' Soldier's Settlement.

 Through the 1920s and 1930s, six services were provided between Craboon and Coolah, with request stops at all stations except for Craboon, Leadville and Coolah.
 Services provided were mixed passenger and goods, running as goods-only from Mudgee to Craboon where passengers would then be allowed on.
 In 1938, an increase in wool and wheat farming resulted in the introduction of more freight services to transport the goods towards larger population centres, which could then be shipped.

 By the late-1960s, two services were provided twice a week on Wednesday and Sunday and were operated by goods trains with passenger capabilities.
-These services were operated between Mudgee railway station and Coolah, stopping only at Gulgong railway station before reaching Craboon.
+These services were operated between Mudgee and Coolah, stopping only at Gulgong before reaching Craboon.
 By this time, Leadville was no longer called at by all trains, as it had become a request stop.